alipali737/pen-test-docs/Operating Systems/Windows/Active Directory.md

 The [userPrincipalName](https://social.technet.microsoft.com/wiki/contents/articles/52250.active-directory-user-principal-name.aspx) attribute is the `<user-account-name>@<domain-name>` : `jsmith@inlanefreight.local` (*it is not mandatory*)

 ### FSMO Roles
 [Flexible Single Master Operation (FSMO)](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/fsmo-roles) roles give Domain Controllers (DC)s the ability to continue authenticating users and granting permissions without interruption.
 All 5 roles are assigned to the first DC in the forest root domain in a new AD forest.
 Each time a new domain is added, on the RID Master, PDC Emulator and Infrastructure Master roles are assigned to the new domain.
 FSMO roles are typically set when domain controllers are created, but sysadmins can transfer these roles if needed.
+FSMO issues can lead to authentication and authorisation difficulties within a domain.

 There are 5 FSMO roles:
 #### Schema Master